DAIRY

 We recommend starting with 1% milk because it is low in fat which minimizes weight gain and cholesterol.
 Additionally, it allows you to consume more milk daily.

--Contains carbs, protein and fat that can stabilize up and down energy fluctuations
+Contains carbs, protein and fat that can stabilize energy fluctuations.

 People who start drinking milk and making it a regular part of their diet begin to feel so good that they cannot imagine their diet without it.
 It becomes the major food in their diet.
 Milk drinkers find there is no substitute because it is so satisfying.
 It meets all your nutritional needs (with the exception of iron).